Field help

 The application for a tax relief for single parents is submitted for

-• you got married in 2023,
+- you got married in 2025,

 Background:

-According to the Federal Ministry of Finance, both rulings are to be applied with immediate effect (letter of the Federal Ministry of Finance dated 23.11.2022, BStBl 2022 I p.
-1634.)
+According to the Federal Ministry of Finance, both rulings are to be applied immediately (BMF letter of 23.11.2022, BStBl 2022 I p.
+1634).

 Last name, first name